Forest of the Hanged

-Forest of the Hanged (Pădurea Spânzuraților) is a 1964 Romanian drama film directed by Liviu Ciulei, and based on the eponymous novel by Liviu Rebreanu.
-Ciulei won the award for Best Director at the 1965 Cannes Film Festival.
+Forest of the Hanged (Pădurea Spânzuraților) is a 1965 Romanian drama film directed by Liviu Ciulei.
+It is based on the eponymous novel by Liviu Rebreanu.
+However, it deviates significantly from the original work, as it was produced under the supervision of the Romanian Workers Party.
+Forest of the Hanged became the first Romanian film to achieve wide international recognition.
+Ciulei, who also plays the role of Captain Otto Klapka, won the award for Best Director at the 1965 Cannes Film Festival.